 This course is the third of three graduated and integrated courses in learning theory and application and as such, builds upon LTA 500 and 600.
 For this last of these three courses, perspective teachers continue to view themselves as teachers in public school classrooms.
-They examine, in particular and in greater detail, the variety of learning requirements related to children and youth with diverse needs and from diverse cultural backgrounds, including First Nations, Métis and Inuit learners.
-In this course, students inquire into the literature and practices of educators working in these contexts: inclusive classrooms with children with diverse learning, developmental, social/emotional and/or behavioural needs; and multicultural classrooms with children whose primary cultural background influences their learning.
+They examine instructional design and the variety of learning requirements related to children and youth with diverse needs and from diverse cultural backgrounds, including First Nations, Métis and Inuit learners.